danielcelliot/danielcelliot/README.md

 ### Caribay Management

-An inventory management application, designed for E-Commerce and Point-of-Sale systems.<br>
+An inventory management application, designed for E-Commerce and Point-of-Sale systems.
+[Source code](/caribay-management/)<br>
 Built using:

 - Quarkus